 This wasn’t necessarily a cheap project.
-Each 84-inch strip of door stop moulding costs $6.26 at Home Depot.
+Each 84-inch strip of door stop moulding costs between $4 and $6 (prices vary over time) at Home Depot.

 I guess when you compare this $50 project to the small fortune we have invested in Legos, it’s not too bad though.
 Why do Legos cost so much?
 Why??

 My son is definitely a mama’s boy.
 Even if I do give Handy Husband a hard time about the cost of the DIY wood blocks, my heart bursts with happiness over seeing the father-son bonding that has occurred over the building (and knocking down) of elaborate block structures.

 Thanks for coming by today!
 Here are some other posts you might enjoy!